 Annexation is the process of formally adding territory to the official city limits of a village, town, or city.
-In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents in the annexed area have in the whole matter.
+In the U.S., state laws dictate the process for annexing land, any standards or criteria that municipal (city or town) governments are required to meet, and how much say the residents or property owners in the annexed area have in the whole matter.

 You reasonably might ask about the relevance of this type of municipal procedure to community development.
 After all, we try not to cover anything and everything connected to good local government, as we really write about community development with citizens and residents in mind.
 But we have several reasons that we think your policy and practice regarding your city limits relates to community development, and we detail them below.

 1. A compact, efficient shape for the area where urban services are required will increase both the cost-effectiveness and the viability of providing the same services fairly and equitably for all.
 In case you aren't sure what we mean by "urban services," we're speaking of everything from police, fire, water, and sewers to neighborhood parks and street maintenance.
 Less commonly, if a city or town provides electricity, schools, and libraries for some of its residents, equity demands that the entire population be provided with these same services in a reasonable amount of time.
 All of these services are provided at better quality and for lower cost if the geographic areas are adjacent to one another and not some weird elongated or octopus-like shape.